 .

 The idea of this course is to think differently about the essence of project finance and work through some case studies with different contract structures.
 When teaching the course I put some of the files we use on this website.
-The next buttons are attached to excel exercises we use to demonstrate the concepts.
-The buttons below are attached to a files with power point slides that discuss various theoretical issues related to project finance.
-The first files work through foundation issues and the second button is attached to power point slides that include the case studies.
+The button below includes the power point slides that I use.
+The power point slides discuss various theoretical issues related to project finance and also some famous case studies that I use to address some of the nuanced issues and that also illustrate problems when the financing of projects and the ideas of effectively using contracts to allocate risk are not applied.
+The power point slides below are designed for participants who do not have much experience in project finance.
+An alternative set of slides is designed for more advanced project finance issues.

 .

-Power Point Slides with Discussion of Project Finance Foundation and Project Finance Concepts
+Power Point Slides for Project Finance Foundation Course with Theory and Case Studies

 .